Dhruvish44/AWS-Labs/README.md

 - `*.pdf` → Original exported lab reports from AWS SkillBuilder
 - Future labs will follow the same pattern for consistency

+📌 Note: The lab **steps are provided by AWS SkillBuilder**, but I personally executed each step in the AWS simulated console and captured **my own screenshots** as evidence.
+The `.md` files combine the official lab flow with **my documented results, findings, and remediation notes**.
+This ensures the repo reflects **hands-on practice**, not just copied instructions.

 ---